MIKE BEGG

 The core.
 Direct product-level targeting, pay-per-click, drives to product detail page.
 This is where 70-80% of most brands' ad spend belongs.

 Headline ads that appear at the top of search results.
 Brand logo, custom headline, 3 products.
-The primary value is brand awareness and category dominance — a customer searching your category sees your brand at the top before seeing any individual product.
+The primary value is brand awareness and category dominance.
+A customer searching your category sees your brand at the top before seeing any individual product.

 We run SB for category terms and competitor terms where we want to win the top-of-search position.
 The conversion rate is lower than SP but the impression share and brand building value is real.
+SB is one of the few on-platform tools for the top of the Amazon marketing funnel; most brands ignore the top of the funnel and wonder why their efficiency campaigns plateau.

 Retargeting and audience targeting.
 Re-engages customers who viewed your product detail page but did not purchase, or targets audiences based on shopping behavior.